Reinstatement of Benefits Upon Rehire

 Example C: An employee works at Bentley for five years and then leaves Bentley.
 Five years and one day later, that employee is rehired.
 This employee is not entitled to reinstatement of benefits because the absence was longer than five years, except that the employee is entitled to retirement benefits as described below.

 If a rehired employee meets the criteria described above, benefits will be reinstated as follows:

 Retirement Plan – To be eligible for university contributions, a re-hired employee must be in a position regularly scheduled and budgeted for 19.5 or more hours per week and have satisfied the two year service requirement.
 Prior service credit may be received for each full employment year completed in a benefits-eligible position, either at Bentley or another not-for-profit organization.
-Once the two year service requirement is met, the employee will be eligible to receive university contributions as of the following January 1 or July 1.
+Once the two year service requirement is met, the employee will be eligible to receive university contributions as of the first of the following month.
 However, a re-hired employee that was previously receiving university retirement contributions will be eligible to receive them as of the first pay period following rehire and completion of the enrollment procedures.

 Tuition Remission - Prior benefits-eligible service will apply toward dependent tuition requirements.